Silliness

 In the circus, one of the roles that clowns play is engaging in silliness.
 When clowning is taught, the different components of silliness include "funny ways of speaking to make people laugh", making "silly face[s] and sound[s]", engaging in "funny ways of moving, and play[ing] with extreme emotions such as pretending to laugh and cry".
 In Canada, the Northern Arts and Cultural Centre held a Children's Festival of Silliness in January 2012.

-Quotes

-C. S. Lewis noted in chapter six of The Magician's Nephew that "Children have one kind of silliness, as you know, and grown-ups have another kind."

-The English singer and guitarist Roy Harper included a song called "Grown Ups Are Just Silly Children" on his 1975 album HQ.
-The title is repeated as the chorus.